dkessner/APCS_2021-22/setup/installation_mac.md

 ## Install Homebrew

-Homebrew is a software package manager that will help us install everything else we need.
+The first step is to install Homebrew, which is a software package manager that will help us install everything else we need.

-The first step is to install Homebrew:

 - Go to the [Homebrew website](https://brew.sh/) and read the installation instructions.
 - To install, you will copy/paste a command from their webpage to your Terminal.